gunesmes/rf-workshop-bilbao/examples/03-WatchUI/README.md

 1. Try it run - automation

 - Navigate to Actions > 03 👁️👁️ Testing with WatchUI
-- Click Run Workflow > click Run Workflow (the green button)
+- Click Run Workflow > Click Run Workflow (the green button)

 2. Try it run - autonomy

 - Navigate to Actions > 03 👁️👁️ Testing with WatchUI
-- Click Run Workflow > select autonomy (What tests to execute?) > click Run Workflow (the green button)
+- Click Run Workflow > Select autonomy (What tests to execute?) > Click Run Workflow (the green button)

 3. Enhance - autonomy

 - Navigate to Actions > 03 👁️👁️ Testing with WatchUI
-- Click Run Workflow > select autonomy (What tests to execute?) & change number of tests to execute to 20 > click Run Workflow (the green button)
+- Click Run Workflow > Select autonomy (What tests to execute?) & change number of tests to execute to 20 > Click Run Workflow (the green button)
 - Download report from GitHub Actions Artifacts
-- upload missing one to baseline folder
+- Upload missing one to baseline folder
 - Rerun the action and check the results